-The anatomy of your wrist, health problems and possibly repetitive hand motions can contribute to carpal tunnel syndrome.
+Wrist anatomy, health conditions and possibly repetitive hand motions can contribute to carpal tunnel syndrome.

-Proper treatment usually relieves the tingling and numbness and restores wrist and hand function.
+Proper treatment usually relieves the tingling and numbness and restores hand function.

 Many people "shake out" their hands to try to relieve their symptoms.
 The numb feeling may become constant over time.